galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > *Critical thinking aims to define the irrational character of the established rationality.*
 >
-> — Herbert Marcuse, One-dimensional man: Studies in the ideology of advanced industrial society.
+{: .quote author="Herbert Marcuse" cite="One-dimensional man: Studies in the ideology of advanced industrial society"}
->
-{: .quote}

-Education is the result of multiple contextual variables that have an effect on behaviour, ideology and professional development, so it could be said that human beings, as social beings, are educated and transformed by their context ({% cite Careaga2007 %}).
+According **Critical Theory**, education is the result of multiple contextual variables that have an effect on behaviour, ideology and professional development; so it could be said that human beings, as social beings, are educated and transformed by their context ({% cite Careaga2007 %}).
 In this line, John Dewey, a distinguished American philosopher and advocate for educational reform, beautifully articulated that **the education proposed by society has its roots in society itself** ({% cite Perez2018 %}).
 Thus, in order to contextualise current educational practices, we can start by analyzing the current stage of society, the so-called **information society**.

 The **information society** can be characterised by the interrelationships that link individuals through access to and provision of information for the purpose of generating knowledge.
 According Manuel Esteve, a renowned Spanish pedagogue with great influence on official teacher training, the **information society** needs to increase the number of citizens with high levels of scientific and technical training capable of maintaining the current technological development ({% cite Esteve2009 %}).
 But is this true?

-Contrary to Esteve's assertion, the argentinian sociologists Sara Morgenstern and Lucia Finkel indicate that the **information society** can function with very few, highly qualified and highly paid employees who constitute the decisive core of the companies' activity; the remaining skills are outsourced to other companies, leaving at the bottom a mass of precarious workers whose required competences are often embodied in demands for punctuality, organisational skills, non-conflict and submission to authority ({% cite Morgenstern2005 %}).
+Contrary to Esteve's assertion, the argentinian sociologists Sara Morgenstern and Lucia Finkel indicate that the **information society** can function with very few, highly qualified employees who constitute the decisive core of the companies' activity; the remaining skills are outsourced to a mass of precarious workers whose required competences are often embodied in demands for punctuality, organisational skills, non-conflict and submission to authority ({% cite Morgenstern2005 %}).
 Their assertion seems to be confirmed by current technological development ({% cite Georgeva2024 %}).

 > *The findings are striking: almost 40 percent of global employment is exposed to AI.
 Historically, automation and information technology have tended to affect routine tasks, but one of the things that sets AI apart is its ability to impact high-skilled jobs.*
 >
-> — Kristalina Georgieva, managing director of the International Monetary Fund.
+{: .quote author="Kristalina Georgieva, managing director of the International Monetary Fund"}
->
-{: .quote}

 ## Educative systems

 According the **Critical Theory**, educative systems are agents of ideological control linked to the principles and processes that govern the workplace; the dominant culture in educative systems is characterised by selectively ordering and legitimising privileged forms of language, social relations, life experiences and modes of reasoning ({% cite Marcuse1964 %}).

-The philospher Pedro García Olivo affirms that the criterion governing Western educative systems, in line with OECD recommendations, is none other than that of favouring the adaptation of students to the requirements of the established productive and political apparatus, which requires their psychological and cultural homogenisation ({% cite Olivo2005 %}).
+The philospher Pedro García Olivo affirms that the criterion governing Western educative systems, in line with {OECD} recommendations, is none other than that of favouring the adaptation of students to the requirements of the established productive and political apparatus, which requires their psychological and cultural homogenisation ({% cite Olivo2005 %}).

 In the face of the conservative claim that educative systems transmit objective knowledge, **Critical Learning Theory** concives knowledge as a particular representation of the dominant culture that structure the hegemonic cosmovision throught a selective process of emphasis and exclusions ({% cite Giroux1988 %}).